ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 4. safari

 By default, I would recommend to use Firefox.
 For some reasons, Chrome with Selenium behaves very slow on my machine.

+### macOS/Windows note

+I use macOS for development, but the framework should work in Windows as well.
+Code inside is written in the way to work with both OS.
+Initially I used Windows when I started implementing this framework, so it worked with windows back then, and it should now.
+It's just that I do not have Windows right now to test everything in both platforms.
+But please let me know if you face any issues or something does not work.

+### Java version note

+I use Java 1.8 Oracle Open JDK 1.8.0_361 (since I need Java 8 for work) to run this project.
+So unless you are forced to use Java 11 or any other Java version > 8, please install and use JDK 1.8.0_XXX.
+Probably you can also simply set in IDE settings: File - Project Structure - Project - Language level = 8, but I did not test those configurations.

+### Page object pattern note

+You can use page object pattern for writing your tests, if you want.
+It has everything ready for that.
+But I am not forcing you.

+## How to start using the project

+1. Download the project using green button [Code] on the top right -> then select [Download ZIP].
+Or you can clone the repo from GitHub but, most likely, you will need to configure SSH key to do so.
+2. Unzip the project folder to the location of your choosing on your laptop.
+3. Start your IDE (IntelliJ IDEA/Eclipse/etc.).
+Then in IDE go to menu File -> Open and select the folder from previous step where you downloaded and unzipped the project to.
+You should select the folder that has src folder and pom.xml inside it.
+If you select a folder at another nesting level - IDE will not properly recognize it as a project.
+4. Then you need to specify Java SDK in the IDE menu File -> Project Structure -> SDK.
+Select JDK that you have installed and configured on your machine.

 ### Config